storyblok/storyblok-js-client/README.md

 ### BREAKING CHANGES - FROM VERSION 6

-Error handling has changed.
+Error handling from fetch has changed.
 Exceptions will be thrown as an object with the following structure:

 ```javascript
 {